department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 </ol>

-For applications and further information, the following offices or representatives can help:
+### Need help?

+Get more information or help with your application from:
-- Any [VA regional office](http://www.benefits.va.gov/benefits/offices.asp) (from outside the United States, call <span class="tel">001-918-781-5678</span> during business hours, 7:00 a.m.– 6:00 p.m.
+- Any [VA regional office](http://www.benefits.va.gov/benefits/offices.asp) (from outside the United States, call <span class="tel">001-918-781-5678</span> during business hours, 7:00 a.m. to 6:00 p.m.
 (CST), Monday through Friday)
 - Local representatives of Veterans organizations and the American Red Cross
 - Foreign service posts
 - Canadian Department of Veterans Affairs (Canadian schools only)

-You can also check your approval status or send us questions by email 24 hours a day, 7 days a week, by using the [Submit a Question](http://www.benefits.va.gov/gibill/ext_redirect.asp?url=https://gibill.custhelp.com/app/ask/) section of our website.
+You can also check your approval status or send us questions by email 24 hours a day, 7 days a week, by using the Submit a Question section of our website.
+[Go to Submit a Question](http://www.benefits.va.gov/gibill/ext_redirect.asp?url=https://gibill.custhelp.com/app/ask/).